 Lisbon’s Tram 28E

-• The Tram Line 28E is one of Lisbon’s most popular photo spots and a must-do for any Lisbon visitor.
+• The Tram Line 28E is one of Lisbon’s most popular photo spots and a must-do if you are in Lisbon for a weekend.

 • Riding on the Tram 28E is a special experience because it winds through Lisbon’s narrow streets with only a few inches of space between the tram and the houses.